The simplest way to get the latest pandoc release is to use the installer.

 This provides both

 pandoc-citeproc.
 The executables are statically linked and have no dynamic dependencies or dependencies on external data files.
 Note: because of the static linking, the pandoc binary from this package cannot use lua filters that require external lua modules written in C.

 Both a tarball and a deb installer are provided.
 To install the deb:

 sudo dpkg -i $DEB

-$DEBis the path to the downloaded deb, will install the
+$DEBis the path to the downloaded deb.
+This will install the

-If the version in your repository is too old and you cannot use the deb we provide, you can install from source, using the instructions below under Compiling from source.
+You can also install from source, using the instructions below under Compiling from source.
 Note that most distros have the Haskell platform in their package repositories.
 For example, on Debian/Ubuntu, you can install it with

 apt-get install haskell-platform.